lbormann/darts-wled/README.md

 - try to fix change-too-slow problem (WLED)
 - support presets
 - add quality photos of a setup example
+- error if no effect-arguments are configured
+- error receiving effect-list if WEPS is given with ending '/'
+- brightness configurable
+- support point-areas
+- turn off wled on match-finish

 ### Done